 If you do have power to your home and are not being affected by power outages, keep your pool equipment operating at all times (24/7) until temperatures increase above freezing.

-If your power is out or your home is being affected by power outages, follow the guide below or contact your local pool professional for assistance:
+If your power is out or your home is being affected by power outages, keep reading below or contact your local pool professional for assistance:

-Don’t turn the power back on until any ice that has formed has melted naturally.
-This will help prevent damage to equipment once power is restored.
+If ice has formed on your equipment, don’t turn the power back on.
+Wait for any ice that has formed to melt naturally.
+This will help prevent damage to the equipment once power is restored.

-Once the ice has melted naturally, re-install drains and salt chlorine generator cells.
+Once the ice has melted, re-install the drains and salt chlorine generator cells.
 Turn on the power to your pool equipment.

-Your Hayward pool professional can help.
+Always remember you can use your local Hayward pool professional for help.
 Reach out to a licensed pool professional for assistance, especially if your equipment loses power for an extended period of time.
-Find your local Hayward Dealer on our website Dealer Locator.
+Find your local Hayward Dealer here.

 Prepare for Severe Winter Weather

 Although weather conditions can be unpredictable and storms can bring severe conditions, you can take action to protect your pool and its equipment.
-Refer to Hayward’s Quick Reference Guide for helpful guidance for managing your pool equipment during freezing cold weather conditions.
-By following the recommendations for pool equipment care in freezing weather, you may be able to minimize the damage to your pool equipment and get your pool up and running after the storm passes.
+Refer to this guide for helpful information for managing your pool equipment during freezing cold weather conditions.
+Also, be sure to check the owner’s manuals of your pool equipment for any other tips to help protect your pool equipment during freeze conditions.